 The SWiM Reporting Guideline

 The Synthesis Without Meta-analysis (SWiM) reporting guideline, published in 2020, provides a 9-item checklist for transparent reporting of narrative synthesis in systematic reviews.
-SWiM complements PRISMA 2020 and should be used alongside it.
+SWiM complements read about prisma 2020 and should be used alongside it.

 | Item | Requirement |